djmunoz/obliquity_inference/README.rst

 3. **Combining MULTIPLE** *cosI* **PDFs to perform hierarchical Bayesian inference on the "concentration" parameter**

    The main goal is to compute a posterior PDF for the concentration parameter kappa.
-Thi
+To implement the hierarchical bayesian inference formalism of Hogg et al (2009) one needs a collection of PDFs for the line-of-sight inclination angle *I* (more conveniently, PDFs for *cosI*).

+a.
+Hello

 .. code:: python